iter8-tools/iter8/install/docker/README.md

 The Dockerfile in this folder creates such an image.

-## Building and running Iter8 in Docker locally
+## Building Iter8 in Docker locally

 1. Export ITER8 and cd
 ```shell